REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 And he told police that he hadn't spoken to Vilaine since late on the 4th.

-So according to Scott, said he had last talked to Vilaine on Wednesday, May 4th of 1977 at approximately 11 o'clock at night.
+So, according to Scott, said he had last talked to Vilaine on Wednesday, May 4th of 1977 at approximately 11 o'clock at night.

 Scott told them that he and Vilaine officially broke off their engagement about three weeks prior, but they'd kind of continued to see each other.

 It wasn't until that May 4th call that they officially ended things for good, and he admitted that it didn't really end well.
+Vilaine was crying and hung up on Scott.

-Vilaine was a member of the Church of Jesus Christ of Latter-day Saints, and I think she was trying to convert Scott over to that.
+Of course, investigators wanted to know why they broke up.
+Vilaine was a member of the Church of Jesus Christ of Latter-day Latter-day Saints, and I think she was trying to convert Scott over to that.

+And I think there was a little bit of resistance from Scott.
 So as time went on, I believe what occurred is they just kind of drifted apart that way.

 I mean, Vilaine wanted that in her marriage, and I don't necessarily believe Scott did.
+So I think that's really kind of what happened as they went their separate ways.

+So there were no immediate red flags to police.
 Maybe she was just upset about her breakup and needed some time to cool off.

 I think at that point,